arivera12/BlazorBrowserStorage/README.md

 ## No Javascript Library Reference Dependency

-This library was ported from [BlazorExtensions.Storage](https://github.com/BlazorExtensions/Storage) but removing any javascript dependency.
+This library was ported and improved from [BlazorExtensions.Storage](https://github.com/BlazorExtensions/Storage) but removing any javascript dependency.

 ## Usage